fniessink/toisto/docs/software.md

 Sometimes a concept in one language can be two different concepts in another language.
 For example, both in English and Dutch there are separate greetings for the afternoon and the whole day: "Good afternoon" and "Good day" in English and "Goedemiddag" and "Goedendag" in Dutch.
 In Finnish "Hyvää päivää", or just "Päivää", is used for both.
 As an aside, "Hyvää iltapäivää", although grammatically correct, is not used.

 If we would include all these labels in one concept, Toisto would consider "Goedemiddag" a correct translation of "Good day", which is undesirable.
 The solution is to have two concepts, one for "good afternoon" and one for "good day".
 Both concepts get the Finnish labels "Hyvää päivää" and "Päivää".
-The Finnish labels for the "good afternoon" concept get a hint that Toisto shows when asking for the Dutch or English translation of "Hyvää päivää" or "Päivää" so that the user knows the context.
-The hint is the part after the semicolon (`;`).
+The Finnish labels for the "good afternoon" concept get a note that Toisto shows when asking for the Dutch or English translation of "Hyvää päivää" or "Päivää" so that the user knows the context.
+The note is the part after the semicolon (`;`).

 In the topic file this looks as follows: